-The BRICworkspace residency program provides emerging and mid-career artists the resources and support to make a significant commitment to their practice, as well as critical feedback, and exposure of their work.
-The residency for Brooklyn-affiliated visual artists, offers studio space at BRIC House as well as a nearby satellite space in the diverse cultural hub of Downtown Brooklyn.
+The BRICworkspace residency program provides emerging and mid-career artists the resources and support to make a significant commitment to their practice, as well as critical feedback and exposure of their work.
+The residency for Brooklyn-affiliated visual artists, offers free studio space in the Artist's Studio at BRIC House (647 Fulton St) and in classroom space at Saint Ann's School (33 Clinton St), both in Downtown Brooklyn, during summer 2019.

-- Artists are provided with given a small stipend for materials.
-We are unable to fund travel or living expenses.
+- Artists are provided with a modest stipend for materials.

 - Studio visits with curatorial staff from BRIC and other local institutions.

-- Open Studio event culminating at the end of the residency.
+- Open Studio event takes place at the end of the residency.

 Who is eligible?